vnnaworks/Hwcord/README.md

 Hwcord passes vanilla JS files straight to the Discord client during startup, instead of being preloaded with a patched ASAR file

+#### How does this work?

+This works by starting up discord with a 'debug' mode allowing Hwcord to pass scripts through a WS to your Client.

 ## Features

 - Fast code injection